|Egg-Crust Vegetarian Breakfast Pizza has a lot of pizza toppings on an eggy crust.|

 While mushrooms cook slice the olives, slice the bell pepper, cut the mozzarella into chunks, and beat the eggs.
 Get the dried Oregano and Spike seasoning ready.

 When mushrooms are done add the last teaspoon of olive oil to the pan (if needed) and heat pan for about 45 seconds; then add the eggs, reduce heat to medium, season with Oregano and Spike Seasoning, and let the egg mixture cook about 2 minutes (or until eggs are about half cooked.)
-Then add half the mushrooms, half the green peppers, and half the cubes of cheese, followed by a second layer of mushrooms, green pepper, and cheese.
+Then add half the mushrooms, half the green peppers, olives, and half the cubes of cheese, followed by a second layer of mushrooms, green pepper, olives, and cheese.
 Cover the pan and cook 3-4 minutes or until the cheese is fairly melted and the eggs are nearly all set.

 Put the pan under the broiler and broil until the cheese is all melted and nicely browned (about 4 minutes for toaster oven or 1-2 minutes for larger oven broiler.)
 Serve hot.

 This Egg-Crust Breakfast Pizza is made with all low-glycemic ingredients, making it a great choice for any phase of the South Beach Diet.
 Be sure to use low-fat cheese if you're making this for South Beach.

 January 27, 2012: CrockPot Hungarian Pot Roast with Sour Cream and Paprika Gravy

 January 27, 2013: Vegetarian Green Chile and Pinto Bean Layered Mexican Casserole